3 Ways to Save on a Munich Oktoberfest

 Use Points and Fly for Less

-Flying long distances has never been cheaper, and Norwegian Air's low ticket prices, coupled with cheaper gas prices, have played a big role in bringing down the cost of long-distance travel by air.
+Flying long distances has never been cheaper, and major airlines have played a big role in bringing down the cost of long-distance travel by air.
 Prices are hovering under $1,000 for the length of the festival.

 Using points and miles can save you a bundle as well.
 You can use Chase's Ultimate Rewards points to purchase your desired route.
 If you have the Chase Sapphire Preferred card, you'll be able to redeem your points at a 1.25 cent per point rate, while Reserve cardholders can redeem at 1.5 cents per point.
 This is below the value I assign Ultimate Rewards points (2.2 cents per point), but saving money is saving money, and you'll earn points on the flights you buy as well.